-The e-mail may be legitimate, so don’t throw it out.
-But don’t click the link in the e-mail!
+The email may be legitimate, so don’t throw it out.
+But don’t click the link in the email!
 It might take you to a phony site.
 When you try to log in to the fake site, the hacker will have the login info for your bank account!
-Trying to trick people into giving up private information like passwords is call Phishing (with a Ph).
+Trying to trick people into giving up private information like passwords is called phishing (with a ph).

 Let's look at a real phishing email, and talk about some fo the clues that may tip your off.